-Principle of development
+- The principle of development;

+- Amended Plans

-Form and character
+- Form and character;

-Impact upon the AONB
+- Impact upon the AONB;

-Relationship with adjoining occupiers
+- Relationship with adjoining occupiers;

-Highways
+- Highways; and

-Other material considerations.
+- Other material considerations.

-Principle of development
+The principle of development

 In planning policy terms the village of Holme next the Sea is identified as a Smaller Village and Hamlet in the Core Strategy and SADMP and it does not have a settlement boundary.
 As set out in Policy DM2, the areas outside development boundaries (excepting specific allocations for development) will be treated as countryside where new development will be more restricted and will be limited.